Wang-Lin-boop/AutoMD/README.md

 ```
 echo "export Desmond=${PWD}/" >> ~/.bashrc
 ```
-*   Modifying the host file follow the official documentation.
-Please refer to [How do I configure my schrodinger.hosts file for Desmond GPU jobs?
+*   Configure the `${Desmond}/schrodinger.hosts` following this paper: [How do I configure my schrodinger.hosts file for Desmond GPU jobs?
 ](https://www.schrodinger.com/kb/1844).
 ### 2. Install the viparr and msys by pip.
 *   Firstly, download the msys and viparr.